MicrosoftDocs/power-automate-docs/articles/flows-excel.md

     :::image type="content" source="media/flows-excel/templates-select.png" alt-text="Screnshot of popular prebuilt templates.":::

 1. Follow the prompts to connect to the app or service you want to integrate with Excel for the web, and then select **Create flow**.
-1. Customize the workflow to fit your needs and save your flow.
-1. View your flow associated with your workbook.

 ## Manage your flow